- What is KCET?

 Requests for change of Test Centre and Subject opted by the candidate in the Application Form will not be considered under any circumstances.
 So candidates should select an exam centre carefully during their application process.

-The list of KCET Exam Cities which candidate can choose from is in the following table:
+The list of KCET Exam Centres which candidate can choose from is in the following table:

 |S.No.||KCET Examination Centers|